 As concerned gardeners, we can take steps to minimize the overuse and non-sustainable consequences of the American lawn: water wastage; groundwater, river and ocean pollution; and sterile habitats that harbor disease and insect pests.
 The artificial environment created by great expanses of grass discourages native diversity and wildlife, while the use of fossil-fuel powered machinery for maintenance causes pollution and further oil dependence.
 Possibly the most dangerous effect of the myriad pesticides used is the risk posed to the health of children and animals.
 Our choice to stop using pesticides will benefit people, pets and wildlife in the community.

 As a first step to downsizing, rethink the meaning of the word “weed.”
 Simply allow a part of your backyard to revert to nature; let whatever chooses to seed itself take over.
 To prevent a succession of trees and shrubs, this area can eventually be mowed, preferably with a manual mower.
+Mowing just once a year is enough to prevent most woody plants, that will be hard to remove later, from establishing themselves.
 Native plants use fewer natural resources and attract wildlife.
 The potential of this type of mixed planting is enormous for wildlife and plant conservation and has been dubbed the “freedom lawn.”
 This small action will reduce the need for water and chemicals.

 The possibilities for good landscape design combinations are endless when you use ground covers, ferns, evergreens, and ornamental grasses in addition to or instead of lawn.
 Even some “hardscape” elements such as gravel or mulch surfaces and paving stones offer good design solutions.
 Little by little, that hungry and thirsty green lawn can be whittled down to a more manageable size.
 Although it will take a shift in thinking because we have been conditioned to the idea of a well-manicured lawn for so long, we can ensure our downsized lawns become more of an environmental asset than a liability.